 Therefore I, Miles Grant, Democratic candidate for House of Delegates in Virginia’s 47th district, pledge that I will not accept contributions or gifts from Dominion Resources, its subsidiaries or its employees, either as a candidate or as an elected official.
 If I ever mistakenly accept such a contribution, I pledge to give it to a clean energy or environmental nonprofit as soon as the error is discovered.
 I take this pledge not as a statement about Dominion's right to exist or its employees, but as a promise to consider only the public interest as we move Virginia's energy policies forward.

-Virginia’s 47th District in Arlington
+Miles Grant Democrat for Delegate Virginia’s 47th District in Arlington MilesGrant2009.com

 I know we can’t move Virginia’s energy policies into the 21st century without working to engage Dominion as a partner.
 I’m always happy to sit down and talk to Dominion.
 But I’m not interested in its financial backing.